Ashik045/blog_app/README.md

 # Weblog

-Weblog can be compared to a social media platform
+Weblog can be compared to a social media application

 Features: